sqiangcao99/CWC-Trans/README.md

 ## Introduction

-This is a PyTorch implementation for our "A Circular Window-based Cascade Transformer for Online Action Detection".
+This is a PyTorch implementation for our "A Circular Window-based Cascade Transformer for Online Action Detection".

 ![network](assert/network.png?raw=true)